moinwiki/moin/docs/user/accounts.rst

 Change Password
 ---------------

-Password changes are recommended if you believe that the password you are using has been put into the hands of an untrusted third party.
+Password changes are recommended if you believe that the password you are using has been compromised.

 Current Password
  Enter the password which you currently use to log into the wiki.
-This prevents passersby from changing the password of a logged in account.
+This prevents passers-by from changing the password of a logged in account.
 This is a required field.

 New Password